oasiseng/boxabl-foundations-guide/README.md

 This repository intentionally keeps the boundary clear:

 - Published BOXABL information is summarized and cited.
-- Oasis sample foundation concepts are described only at a high level.
+- Oasis different foundation designs are conceptually defined and described.
 - Final engineering, plate geometry, reinforcing schedules, and permit-ready sheets stay in the paid or controlled workflow.

 ## Further Reading